ModiaSim/Modia.jl/docs/src/index.md

 - Bug fix 1 can lead for some models to warnings and the selected variable is no longer plotted (-> the model needs to be changed).

 - Bug fix 2 can lead for some models to a different result (without notice).

-- Parameters are no longer seen as part of the result (since parameters can be complex internal datastructures, e.g. for Modia3D).
-  Therefore, they are no longer available in result access functions (`printResultInfo, signalNames, rawSignal, getPlotSignal, plot, ...`).
-  Instead, they can be accessed via new functions `hasParameter, parameter, evaluatedParameter, showParameter, showEvaluatedParameter`.

 - The result data structure is now constructed with `deepcopy(..)` of every involved result variable.
   Previously, for some result variables just the variable reference was stored.
   The effect is that if previously a complex internal data structure was incorporated into the result data structure,